noemihuckins/Latin102/quiz3.md

 Compose a dictionary form for the proper adjectives in the following phrases:

 Leonem Nemeum: Leo, Leonis m.
 Nemeum, Nemei m.
-Hydram Lernaeam: Hydra, Hydrae f. aprum Erymanthium aves Stymphalides
+Hydram Lernaeam: Hydra, Hydrae f.
+Lernaea, Lernaeas f. aprum Erymanthium: aper, apri m.
+Erymanthius, Erymanthii m. aves Stymphalides: avis, avis m.
+Stymphalis, Stymphalidis m.
 Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.)
+Hippolytus m.
+Amazon, Amazonis f.

 Comparative and superlative forms
 Translate the highlighted phrases in the following English sentences into Latin.
 Use these vocabulary items: